-THEFT: You are strongly cautioned against leaving valuables unattended.
+THEFT: Do not leave valuables unattended.
 Immediately report theft to University Security/Police (631-5555) or the Circulation Desk (631-7024).

-WEB SITE: The Kresge Law Library Web site at http://law.nd.edu/library describes the library's services and collections.
+WEBSITE: The Kresge Law Library website at law.nd.edu/library describes the library's services and collections.

 Assoc.
-Dean for Library & Information Technology631-5916 Access Services
+Dean for Library & Information Technology ...
+631-5916